Skip to main content

 Lead capture is the process of collecting lead information.

-This usually happens through website forms, landing pages, booking systems, contact forms, CRM integrations, chat systems, newsletter subscriptions, consultation requests, product registrations, account creation flows, phone calls, and event signups.
+This usually happens through forms, landing pages, booking engines, CRM integrations, chat systems, newsletter forms, product registrations, account creation flows, phone calls, event signups, direct messages, or offline interactions.

 A good lead capture process balances information quality with conversion friction.

-Collecting too little information can make qualification difficult.
-Collecting too much information too early can reduce conversion rates significantly.
+Collecting too little information makes qualification difficult.
+Collecting too much information too early can reduce completion rates.

 The information requested should match the level of intent.

-Lead capture should make the next step easier, not simply add more fields.
+Lead capture should make the next action easier.
+It should not simply add more fields.

 Lead Qualification